Ben-Hardy/SoManyFizzBuzzes/README.md

 # SoManyFizzBuzzes
-My goal is to write fizzbuzz in as many languages as possible
+My goal is to write fizzbuzz in as many languages as possible.
+This will all be tested on Mac and Linux outside of Windows-specific stuff.

 ###How to run various fizzbuzzes: